simon-ritchie/apysc/docs/_sources/stage.md.txt

 # Stage

-This page will explain `Stage` class.
+This page will explain the `Stage` class.

 ## What is Stage

-Stage is apysc's overall drawing area (it's like a view port or canvas, or something else) and a container of all elements.
+The `Stage` is the apysc overall drawing area (it's like a viewport or canvas, or something else) and a container of all elements.

-Stage must be created at the first of apysc project (this will run cleaning up processes).
+The `Stage` must be created at the first of the apysc project (this will run cleaning up processes).

 ## Create stage